AVEO Pharmaceuticals - So, About That Death Rattle

 The EU approval gave AVEO the gold in use for tyrosine kinase inhibitor-naive patients.
 Effectively, this is first-line treatment, often seen as a holy grail for oncology drugs.

 And it's out of order!
-Usually drugs are tested and approved in patients with more dire circumstances first, but the results of TIVO-1, which was the first trial to show superiority of a new therapy against an available TKI in the first-line setting.
+Usually, drugs are tested and approved in patients with more dire circumstances first, but the results of TIVO-1, which was the first trial to show the superiority of a new therapy against an available TKI in the first-line setting.

 From the AVEO Cantor Fitzgerald presentation.

-The only complication was the TKI compared against: sorafenib.
+The only complication was the TKI compared against sorafenib.
 This is not the standard first-line treatment for advanced RCC.
 That would be sunitinib.
 Sorafenib is not one of the recommended first-line options in RCC.

 What's my point?
 Well, the results from TIVO-1 were impressive, even when they crossed over from sorafenib to tivozanib.
 However, the use of sorafenib in this setting may create an impediment with the FDA, as they'll probably want to know how the drug fares against common treatment options used in America.